mattbrown319/rise/_posts/2105-08-24-Best-Robot.md

 Walking home, I started thinking, well _yeah_. __I__ feel that way.
 I mean, if the Tyrant could, he probably would scrap me for parts.
 And don't think he even knows my name.
 Half the time he calls me “Allie” not “Alice” and sometimes even “Tempest” which was the last clerk’s name.

-My apartment door always sticks so I coming home, I had to put my shoulder into it.
+My apartment door always sticks so coming home, I had to put my shoulder into it.
 It finally gave and I swung in, stumbling over my own DVDs and sending the fourth season of _Battlestar Galactica_ spinning off under the futon.
 As I fished it out I started thinking…

 Cylons bleed.